MicrosoftDocs/VBA-Docs/access/Concepts/Miscellaneous/maxrecords-property.md

 ---

-# MaxRecords Property
+# MaxRecords property

 **Applies to:** Access 2013 | Access 2016

 Specifies the maximum number of records that will be returned by:

-- A query that returns data from an ODBC database to an Microsoft Access database .
+- A query that returns data from an ODBC database to a Microsoft Access database.

 - A view that returns data from a SQL database to an Access project (.adp).

 ## Setting

 The **MaxRecords** property setting is a Long Integer value representing the number of records that will be returned.

-In a Microsoft Access database, you can set this property by using the query's property sheet or Visual Basic .
+In a Microsoft Access database, you can set this property by using the query's property sheet or Visual Basic.

 ## Remarks

-When you set this property in Visual Basic you use the ADO  **MaxRecords** property.
+When you set this property in Visual Basic, you use the ADO **MaxRecords** property.

 Records are returned in the order specified by the query's ORDER BY clause.

 You can use the **MaxRecords** property in situations where limited system resources might prohibit a large number of returned records.

 ## See also